clarus/coq-blog/posts/2014-12-03 Why and how to write code compatible with many Coq versions.md

 ## Preprocess
 You can use preprocessing to solve breaking incompatibility changes.
 This helps to keep one code database, instead of splitting your developments with one branch per Coq version.

 Some people use the [CPP preprocessor](http://en.wikipedia.org/wiki/C_preprocessor), but it has a heavy syntax and is quite limited.
-Instead, I recommend to go for simpler tools like [ERB](http://en.wikipedia.org/wiki/ERuby).
+Instead, I recommend to go for simpler and more powerful tools like [ERB](http://en.wikipedia.org/wiki/ERuby).
 Here is an example file `Test.v`:

     Definition proj (n : {n : nat & n >= 2}) : nat :=
       match n with